Institutional Animal Care & Use Committee (IACUC)

 Committee Roster

-The semi-annual fall meeting of the Institutional Animal Care & Use Committee (IACUC) has been rescheduled and will occur October 20, 2023, at 10 a.m.
-The meeting will be held both in person in the RAE conference room of Building 11, Room 105 and virtually.
+The Institutional Animal Care & Use Committee (IACUC) will meet Friday, October 18, 2024, at 1:00 p.m.
+The meeting will be held both in person in the downstairs conference room of Building 10, Room 131 and virtually via Google Meet.

 Google Meet joining info